 A Defective Medical Device Can Worsen Your Condition

 When a medical device is implanted in your body, it becomes part of you.
-Whether the device is a heart valve, a pacemaker, or a hip replacement, you rely on it to restore your lifestyle, improve your mobility, or even keep you alive.
-The price you pay for this improvement almost always includes major surgery, often followed by a prolonged, painful rehabilitation period.
+Whether the device is a heart valve, a pacemaker or a prosthetic hip implant, you rely on it to restore your lifestyle, improve your mobility or even keep yourself alive.
 If the device turns out to be defective, it could put your life and health at risk, and you may need to undergo additional surgery to remove and replace it.
-That will likely lead to additional immobility, pain, and rehabilitation afterward.

-If a defective medical device has caused you needless suffering or permanent disability, or has caused a family member’s death, the Ohio medical malpractice lawyers at Crandall & Pera Law want to help.
-We understand how poor technology and medical malpractice can combine to impact Ohio families, and we make every effort to win fair and just compensation for them.
-Our team of skilled medical malpractice attorneys, supported by Registered Nurses and legal staff, has won millions of dollars in compensation awards for our clients, both in settlements and at trial.
+If a defective medical device has caused you needless suffering or permanent disability, or has caused a family member’s death, Crandall & Pera Law can help.
+We make every effort to win fair and just compensation for clients across Ohio and Kentucky.
+Our team of skilled medical malpractice attorneys, supported by registered nurses and legal staff, has won millions of dollars in compensation awards for our clients, both in settlements and at trial.
 Let us be your advocate.
-Please visit one of our Ohio offices in Cincinnati, Cleveland, Chagrin Falls, Columbus, or Chesterland.

-Crandall & Pera Law’s dedication to helping victims of defective medical products has led us to the successful representation of clients in cases such as:
+Crandall & Pera Law’s dedication to helping victims of defective medical products has led us to the successful representation of clients in cases involving:

 - INFUSE bone grafts.
 These are synthetic proteins that help grow new bone or replace damaged or diseased portions of a number of joints and bones in the body.
 They may come with side effects such as nerve pain, infection, and an increased risk of cancer.